abhinivesh0305/elsai-doc/docs/source/index.rst

 - **Hybrid Retrieval**: Enhance information relevance using Elsai's hybrid retrievers that combine dense (semantic) and sparse (keyword/BM25) search strategies.
 - **Multimodal Input Support**: Handle not just text but also audio via Whisper, scanned PDFs via OCR, and spreadsheet data — all processed under a unified chunking and retrieval strategy.

-Whether you're building an internal knowledge assistant, automating document insights, or enabling natural language access to business data, **Elsai Core** helps you get there faster — with reusable components, consistent design, and production-ready features.
+Whether you're building autonomous agents, internal tools, or data-aware assistants, **Elsai Core** provides the foundation to move from prototype to production with reusable components and consistent design.

 Architecture
 ------------